 As someone begins to escalate from misuse to abuse to addiction, their priorities will shift away from responsibilities and relationships with friends or family.
 As this happens, there are behaviors that will begin to stand out that signal not only morphine addiction but substance use disorders in general as well.

-- Using morphine more often than prescribed
+- Using morphine more often than prescribed or in larger doses

 - Using morphine without a prescription